-(ii) Developments with 41 to 76 Units must qualify for seven (7) points;
+(ii) Developments with 41 to 76 Units must qualify for seven points;

-(iii) Developments with 77 to 99 Units must qualify for ten (10) points;
+(iii) Developments with 77 to 99 Units must qualify for 10 points;

-(iv) Developments with 100 to 149 Units must qualify for fourteen (14) points;
+(iv) Developments with 100 to 149 Units must qualify for 14 points;

-(v) Developments with 150 to 199 Units must qualify for eighteen (18) points; or
+(v) Developments with 150 to 199 Units must qualify for 18 points; or

-(vi) Developments with 200 or more Units must qualify for twenty-two (22) points.
+(vi) Developments with 200 or more Units must qualify for 22 points.

 (B) These points are not associated with any selection criteria points.
 The amenities must be for the benefit of all residents and made available throughout normal business hours and maintained throughout the Affordability Period.
 Residents must be provided written notice of the elections made by the Development Owner.
 If fees or deposits in addition to rent are charged for amenities, then the amenity may not be included among those provided to satisfy the requirement.
 All amenities must meet all applicable accessibility standards, including those adopted by the Department, and where a specific space or size requirement for a listed amenity is not specified then the amenity must be reasonably adequate based on the Development size.
 Applications for non-contiguous scattered site housing, excluding non-contiguous single family sites, will have the test applied based on the number of Units per individual site and the amenities selected must be distributed proportionately across all sites.
 In the case of additional phases of a Development any amenities that are anticipated to be shared with the first phase development cannot be claimed for purposes of meeting this requirement for the second phase.
 The second phase must include enough points to meet this requirement that are provided on the Development Site.
 For example, if a swimming pool exists on the phase one Property and it is anticipated that the second phase tenants will be allowed it use it, the swimming pool cannot be claimed for points for purposes of this requirement for the second phase Development.
-All amenities must be available to all units via an accessible route.
+All amenities must be available to all Units via an accessible route.

 (C) The common amenities and respective point values are set out in clauses (i) - (v) of this subparagraph, which are grouped primarily for organizational purposes.
 Applicants are not required to select a specific number of amenities from each section.
 An Applicant can only count an amenity once; therefore combined functions (a library which is part of a community room) will only qualify for points under one category: